Celebrate Makers Coast-to-Coast-to-Coast with Passport Places

 Orillia, Ontario

-The summer home of Canadian humourist and author Stepehen Butler Leacock provided inspiration for the setting of his novel Sunshine Sketches of a Little Town, with the fiction Mariposa being based on Orillia and its inhabitants.
+The summer home of Canadian humourist and author Stepehen Butler Leacock provided inspiration for the setting of his novel Sunshine Sketches of a Little Town, with the fictional Mariposa being based on Orillia and its inhabitants.
 Today, the museum is home to the world’s largest archival holding of Leacock manuscripts, covering the period of 1869 to 1944 and focusing on Orillia, Lake Simcoe, and Montreal.

 Métis Crossing